Best places to live in London: London's Best Neighborhoods

 Best places to live in London for expats

-London is an ex-pats dream, with plenty of neighborhoods offering up affordable house shares, friendly social scenes, and enough art and culture to last you a lifetime.
+London is an expats dream, with plenty of neighborhoods offering up affordable house shares, friendly social scenes, and enough art and culture to last you a lifetime.
+Expats in London have a lot to look forward to simply because of the sheer number of fun things you can do in the city.
+Therefore, it would be best for expats to live in exciting and vibrant areas of the city.
+Here are a few options to consider:

 Camden has earned itself the title as one of London’s most vibrant neighborhoods.
 The center focus here is the high street, laden with tourists and locals running about their daily business.
 At night this hub comes alive with an eclectic evening social scene and live music performances.